philippbayer/blerg/content/posts/2023_06_09_taxonomy_is_taxing/index.md

 Here's a lazy shortcut to check whether a taxonomic label is a species: count the spaces in the string, there should be only one, as in *Homo sapiens* or *Carcharhinus altimus*.
 But then you find species in sequencing and sighting databases like *Phrynocephalus mystaceus aurantiacocaudatus* or, the taxonomic database equivalent of 'I'll do that later', *Ulva* sp.
 BW-2013 (clade G) cf. or *Molannodes* SC sp.

 Then there's the hybrids!
-Those have an X in the middle, the X stands for headaches.
+Those have an X in the middle, the X stands for 'eXtreme headache'.
 My favorite so far is '(*Megalobrama amblycephala* x *Megalobrama terminalis*) x (*Megalobrama amblycephala* x *Parabramis pekinensis*)'.
 That's one species; a nightmare to parse. ([TaxoNERD](https://github.com/nleguillarme/taxonerd/issues/11) can help!)

 # Mistake 2: there's one 'common' name for every scientific name.